porrama/5g_basic_network_open5gs_ueransim/README.md

-## Simulation 5G network and Testing with Virtual UE.
+## Simulation 5G network and Testing with Virtual UE

 ---